gonenhila/gonenhila.github.io/_pages/updates.md

 author_profile: true
 ---

+October 2023 - Our paper ["Demystifying Prompts in Language Models via Perplexity Estimation"](https://aclanthology.org/2023.findings-emnlp.679/) is accepted at Findings of EMNLP (with [a few more papers](https://twitter.com/hila_gonen/status/1731935919811510519) as well)

+August 2023 - Women's Postdoctoral Career Development Award in Science (Weitzmann Institute of Science)

 January 2023 - Best Doctoral Dissertation Award Runner Up, Israeli Association for Artificial Intelligence (IAAI)

 December 2022 - Our new paper ["Demystifying Prompts in Language Models via Perplexity Estimation"](https://arxiv.org/pdf/2212.04037.pdf) is now available on arXiv